MUSA-550-Fall-2022/panel-heroku-example/README.md

 ```--allow-websocket-origin=APP_NAME.herokuapp.com```

-Also, make sure the nanme of the
+Also, make sure the name of the

 ```
-web: panel serve --address="0.0.0.0" --port=$PORT app2.ipynb --allow-websocket-origin=app-name.herokuapp.com
+web: panel serve --address="0.0.0.0" --port=$PORT app.ipynb --allow-websocket-origin=app-name.herokuapp.com
 ```

 In this repository, I have specified "APP_NAME" as "gentle-earth-18442" but you should replace your "app-name" with whatever you want yours to be.